Betty Nobel, President

-Colette Mitchell is currently Treasurer of Blind Beginnings.
-She is an implementation specialist for Payworks Canada and has 30 years of payroll and accounting experience.
+Colette Mitchell is an implementation specialist for Payworks Canada and has 30 years of payroll and accounting experience.
 Colette is married to Jay (Big Daddy) Phillips who sang at several of the Blind Beginning Spring Galas.
 She enjoys music, golfing, gardening, sewing, reading and her grandchildren.

 The value of volunteering was instilled in Colette by her parents who contributed to their community through volunteering their whole lives.
 Her association with Blind Beginnings began by way of their Volunteer Committee where she was able to see firsthand Shawn’s positive attitude and effective leadership of their programs.
 She’s excited to be part of such a worthwhile organization and share her expertise as a board member.